 “I’m very humbled.
 There are so many worthy people, and I’m just so grateful to be considered,” she said.

 To know Dodson is to know her friendly smile and infectious spirit for TU.
-Her role involves working closely with alumni of all ages to organize reunions, receptions, tailgates and other events while preserving items and memories from TU’s past.
-The Heritage Room in Collins Hall is filled with TU memorabilia and photos Dodson has helped acquire and carefully curate through relationships with alumni.
+She has worked closely with alumni of all ages to organize reunions, receptions, tailgates and other events while preserving items and memories from TU’s past.
+The Heritage Room in Collins Hall is filled with TU memorabilia and photos Dodson helped acquire and carefully curate through relationships with alumni.

 “That has been a treasure to me,” she said.
 “Those items have incredible stories, and I hope the collection continues to grow in the future.”